 Yakiniku Like has got a great reputation in Japan for being a convenient and affordable yakiniku eatery.
 Think of it as a fast-food eatery, but for yakiniku.
 When it first opened its doors in PLQ mall early 2020, it created quite a buzz with set meals starting from $9.80 nett.
 Now, 10 moons later, my visit on a weekday afternoon during an off timing like 230pm still had an hour of waiting before my turn.
 I can only imagine the horrendous waiting time if I were to visit on a weekend or during peak hours.

 The interior sits less than 50 pax, and there is sufficient space between tables, uncharacteristic of informal yakiniku restaurants in Japan where they try to pack as many patrons together as possible.
 They even have seatings for singles which faces nobody so you won’t feel awkward if you’re dining alone.

 The Prime Karubi and Rosu set is probably for those who want to splurge a little more than usual, but find that the Wagyu Steak set ($19.80 for 120g) is a little too over the top for a place like this.
-Don’t get me wrong; Yakiniku Like is clean and fuss free, but the main downside is their 40 minute dining time.
+Don’t get me wrong; Yakiniku Like is clean and fuss free, but the main downside is their long queues and 40 minute dining time.
 I certainly wouldn’t like to gobble up a wagyu steak in 40 minutes!

 Each set comes with a bowl of rice (pro-tip: get the largest sized; the price is the same and you would need the carbs to fill up your tummy in place of more meat), a soup and a choice of either kimchi or salad.